iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/validator_setup.md

 ### 1. Generate an Ed25519 Keypair

-In the directory of the [node docker setup](./using_docker.md) file, you can run the following command to generate an Ed25519 keypair:
+In the directory of the [node docker setup](./using_docker.md), you can run the following command to generate an Ed25519 keypair:

 ```bash